navbala/Crime-Rate-Predictor/README.md

 4. Do areas that have historically under banked have higher crime rates?
 If so, what type crime is affected by the bank closers
 5. FDIC, City-data.com
 6. FBI Crime Data API
-7. Team Lead - Kieran
+7. Team Lead - Kieran,
-   Scrum Master - Anjali
+   Scrum Master - Anjali,
-   Data Engineer - Alan
+   Data Engineer - Alan,
-   Tester - Naveen
+   Tester - Naveen,